FloroBalzer/Synth-Project/report.md

 ## Shared Data Structures
 ___

+These are the shared data structures throughout the program.
+The table shows how each of them are protected.

 | Type     | Name                      | Protected by       |
 |----------|---------------------------|--------------------|
 | uint8_t  | keyArray[7]               | keyArrayMutex      |